OpShin/opshin/README.md

 ### Sponsoring

-You can sponsor the development of eopsin.
-Just drop me a message on social media and let me know what it is for.
+You can sponsor the development of eopsin through GitHub or [Teiki](https://alpha.teiki.network/projects/opshin) or just by sending ADA.
+Drop me a message on social media and let me know what it is for.

+- **[Teiki](https://alpha.teiki.network/projects/opshin)** Stake your ada to support OpShin at [Teiki](https://alpha.teiki.network/projects/opshin)
+- **GitHub** Sponsor the developers of this project through the button "Sponsor" next to them
-Donation in ADA can be submitted to `$imperatorlang` or `addr1qyz3vgd5xxevjy2rvqevz9n7n7dney8n6hqggp23479fm6vwpj9clsvsf85cd4xc59zjztr5zwpummwckmzr2myjwjns74lhmr`.
+- **ADA** Donation in ADA can be submitted to `$opshin` or `addr1qyz3vgd5xxevjy2rvqevz9n7n7dney8n6hqggp23479fm6vwpj9clsvsf85cd4xc59zjztr5zwpummwckmzr2myjwjns74lhmr`.

 ### Supporters